janejryu6318/RNA_Seq_Analysis/README.md

-# RNA-Seq Analysis of [High Salt on Salt-sensitive Dahl Rat]
+# RNA-Seq Analysis of High Salt on Salt-sensitive Dahl Rat
-This repository contains RNA-Seq data analysis for [brief description of the study].
-It includes preprocessing, quality control, alignment, differential expression analysis, and visualization.
+This repository contains RNA-Seq data analysis for hypertension in SS Dahl rat.
+It includes differential expression analysis and visualization.

 ## 🚀 Workflow
 1. **Differential Expression**: DESeq2